Quantum-Accelerators/quacc/docs/src/install/fireworks.md

 Finally, you will need to define a `FW_CONFIG_FILE` environment variable pointing to the `FW_config.yaml` file you made.
 For instance, in your `~/.bashrc` file, add the following line:
 `export FW_CONFIG_FILE="/path/to/config/fw_config/FW_config.yaml"`.

+### Initialization

+To check that everything is working right with FireWorks, run lpad reset if you haven’t run it before to ensure there is a connection to the database.